gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 : This specification introduces the Deferred granty type (an extension grant type as defined by Section 4.5 of OAuth 2.0) with the value: `urn:openid:params:grant-type:deferred`
 >>>>>>> cf14e99 (Adds initial approach based on CIBA for token retrieval and deferred as grant type)

+The OP's discovery metadata MUST indicate those values in `response_types_supported` and `grant_types_supported` respectively.
 ## Client Registration Metadata

 Since the Deferred Token Response introduces a way to asynchronously notify the Client of an Authorization decision that could not be instantly made during User interaction, it is necessary for the Client to obtain this response somehow.

-The [@!OpenID.CIBA] introduces callback modes for the Authorization Server to inform the Client that an Authorization decision has been made, either by pushing the response directly, or notifying that a decision is available to be queried.
+The [@?OpenID.CIBA] introduces callback modes for the Authorization Server to inform the Client that an Authorization decision has been made, either by pushing the response directly, or notifying that a decision is available to be queried.
+Although some parameters works similarly, introducing them separately allows for an RP that supports both specs to handle responses on endpoints at their discretion and avoid future conflicts.

-In order to reduce the complexity for both Clients and Authorization Servers to handle distinct configurations, this specification reuses the `backchannel_client_notification_endpoint` attribute and behavior as described in sections 10.2 and 10.3 of [@!OpenID.CIBA] for  Ping and Push modes respecetively, as well as the `backchannel_token_delivery_mode`.

-# Registration and Discovery Metadata

-This will define any parameters needed for registration and discovery of the DTR flow features.
+deferred_client_notification_endpoint:
+: REQUIRED if the RP desires to be notified upon the Authentication decision has been taken.
+It MUST be an HTTPS URL.

 # Authentication Request

-This will define the parameters for a DTR Authentication Request.
+The Authentication Request in Deferred Token Response follows the approach of [@!OpenID.Core] Authorization Code Flow, where the device of consumption is the same device where the End-User interacts to authenticate, with the exception that the `response_type` must be appended by the `deferred` value

 ## Authentication Request Validation